AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-taxonomy.md

 >[!NOTE]
 >
 >Sie können keine neuen taxonomischen Kategorien erstellen oder Eigenschaften mit diesen Methoden klassifizieren.
-Um eine Eigenschaft zu klassifizieren, geben Sie die entsprechende Eigenschaft `categoryId` mit einer Eigenschaft für das Erstellen oder Aktualisieren an.
+To classify a trait, specify the appropriate `categoryId` with a trait create or update method.

-## Geben Sie eine spezifische Taxonomie zurück. {#return-specific-taxonomy}
+## Return a Specific Taxonomy {#return-specific-taxonomy}

-Eine `GET` Methode, die Details über die angegebene Taxonomische Kategorie zurückgibt.
+A `GET` method that returns details about the specified taxonomic category.

 <!-- r_rest_api_taxonomy.xml -->